 Steady Go from its schedules.
 The show was pre-

 The show was good enough to impress the usually bored and sarcastic London music press.
-Just before the show's demise Record Mirror devoted an entire page to a show which was only seen in one region.
+Just before the show's demise Record Mirror devoted an entire page to a show which was only seen in one region outside of London.
 Quoting producer Chris Mercer "'Now' differs from all other pop shows in that it takes a wry look at the real world behind the hysteria and ballyhoo whilst still giving the kids what they want in the way of music, dancing and other pop items.
 We take the view that the pop fans are intelligent and critical, and not nearly as gullible as the publicity boys suggest.
 So we don't try to insult their intelligence by lumping together a handful of star names and throwing the show together around them."
 Maybe he was taking a pop at Ready Steady Go's recent decision to give over a large portion of the show to a 'star' name.
 "We also try to vary the format as much as possible from week to week, so that, by never sticking to a stereotyped routine and constantly incorporating new ideas, the show maintains its fresh approach."